In this section

 - President of the Faculty of Sexual and Reproductive Healthcare

-- Specialty Doctor Lead
+- Specialty and Associate Specialist (SAS) and Locally Employed Doctor (LED) Lead

 Council elects 6 Officers who each serve for a maximum of 3 years: